 Conduct Practice Sessions

 Practice, practice, practice.
 In addition to driver education, teen drivers need a driving coach—and that’s you or another family member.
-Arizona requires that parents conduct 30 hours of supervised practice driving.
+Virginia requires that parents conduct 45 hours of supervised practice driving, with at least 15 of those hours at night.
 AAA recommends at least 100 hours.
 This time is a great investment in your teen’s future driving safety and skills.

 AAA’s Recommendations for Being a Good Driving Coach

 - Practice with your teen.
 Plan for as much supervised practice behind the wheel as possible.
 It’s the key to helping your teen develop skills to become a safe driver.